singh-man/books/crackingTheCoding/02_linkedLists.md

 We will approach this problem both recursively and non-recursively.
 Remember that recursive solutions are often cleaner but less optimal.
 For example, in this problem, the recursive implementation is about half the length of the iterative solution but also takes O(n) space, where n is the number of elements in the linked list.

-Note that for this solution, we have definedk such that passing in k = 1 would return the last element, k = 2 would return to the second to last element, and so on.
-It is equally acceptable to definek such that k = 0 would return the last element.
+Note that for this solution, we have defined k such that passing in k = 1 would return the last element, k = 2 would return to the second to last element, and so on.
+It is equally acceptable to define k such that k = 0 would return the last element.

 **Solution #1: If linked list size is known**

-If the size of the linked list is known, then thekth to last element is the ( length  - k)th element.
+If the size of the linked list is known, then the kth to last element is the (length  - k)th element.
 We can just iterate through the linked list to find this element.
 Because this solution is so trivial, we can almost be sure that this is not what the interviewer intended.

 **Solution #2: Recursive**

 This algorithm recurses through the linked list.
 When it hits the end, the method passes back a counter set to 0.
 Each parent call adds 1  to this counter.
-When the counter equalsk, we know we have reached thekth to last element of the linked list.
+When the counter equals k, we know we have reached the kth to last element of the linked list.

 Implementing this is short and sweet-provided we have a way of "passing back" an integer value through the stack.
 Unfortunately, we can't pass back a node and a counter using normal return statements.
 So how do we handle this?

 *Approach A: Don't Return the Element.*

-One way to do this is to change the problem to simply printing thekth to last element.
+One way to do this is to change the problem to simply printing the kth to last element.
 Then, we can pass back the value of the counter simply through return values.

 ```java
 1 	int  printKthToLast(LinkedListNode head,   int k)  {